Asset Allocation tutorial and primer for investors and financial advisors.

 Tangibles Index (Goldman Sachs Natural Resources): -7.35%

-So as you can see, the one and only way you would have beaten the DJIA in 2011 was to be just about fully-invested in Biotech / Health Care the whole year.
+The one and only way you would have beaten the DJIA in 2011 was to be near fully-invested in Biotech / Health Care during the whole year.

-So even though it's not perfect during up, or even flat years, it's near perfect in down years.
+So even though it's not perfect during up, or even flat years, it's close enough to perfect in down years.
 This is what you should care most about - not getting wiped out over a short time frame.
 Sometimes what's important is the return of principle, not the return on principle.

 The Four Methods of Performing Asset Allocation